Skip to main content

 The History of the Adirondack Chair: From Early 1900s to Present Day

 While the moose is the most iconic animal in the Adirondacks, the Adirondack chair is the region's most recognizable object.
-Although there are all kinds of variations today, ranging from colorful plastic chairs to two-person benches, the original design for the Adirondack chair was created back in the early 1900s and lives on in today's popular Adirondack chair designs.
+But what are Adirondack chairs, and why are they called Adirondack chairs?

-Thomas Lee & the Westport Chair
+Thomas Lee & the Westport Chair: The Origin of the Adirondack Chair

 The Rise of the Adirondack Chair